Register of Deeds

 Both parties must come into the office to sign the marriage license.
 Both must bring with them a valid picture Identification Card (ID), such as a drivers license, and their social security card.
 If you do not have a social security card, please call this office to see what other information is acceptable.
-If either or both parties have been married previously, proof of how previous marriage ended must be provided:
+If either or both parties have been married previously, proof of how the previous marriage ended must be provided:

-- Divorce order
+- Annulment paper; Death certificate; Divorce order

 By law, anyone can obtain a photo copy of any vital record.
 A photo copy cost $0.25 per page.
 Only certain family members can obtain a certified copy of a birth, marriage or death certificate.
 You can obtain a certified record for the following people besides yourself:

-A request for a vital record may be made in person, by mail or downloaded.
+A request for a vital record may be made in person, by mail or online.
 If making the request in person, you must be able to produce a valid driver’s license or picture ID of yourself.
 A certified copy of a birth, marriage or death certificate cost $10 cash.

 Delinquent Property Taxes

 On January 05, 2009 the Anson County Board of Commissioners passed a resolution requiring that all delinquent real property taxes must be paid on the parcel being recorded in the Register of Deeds Office.
-The tax certification is on the real estate conveyance form (DOC) which must be completed and accompany all deeds, except timber deeds, recorded in this office.
+The tax certification is on the real estate conveyance form (DOC) which must be completed, signed and accompany all deeds, except timber deeds, recorded in this office.